Flag Football Rules

 There is no maximum number of players allowed on a team roster.
 All players must be on the roster and sign the BSSC waiver to participate.
 Players must be at least 18 years old at the start of the season.

 A team can field no more than 8 players at a time, and at least 3 of the players on the field must be women.
 A team must have at least 6 players, and at least 2 women, present at the start of the game to avoid a forfeit.
 A team may play with a full team of 8 if its opponent is short on players.
-A team can avoid the forfeit fine by notifying BSSC 48 hours before the scheduled game time.
-If this occurs, Beehive will reschedule the game at a time convenient for both teams.
+A team can avoid the $20 forfeit fine by notifying BSSC 48 hours before the scheduled game time.
+If this occurs, Beehive will try to reschedule (but can't guarantee) the game at a time convenient for both teams.

 Cleats